NVIDIA/NVFlare/docs/quickstart.rst

   ----------------------------------------------------------------------------
   Done [1752 usecs] 2022-05-24 12:49:20.921073

-Here, we will simply submit the hello-pt-tb job for execution:
+Now we can submit the hello-pt-tb job for execution:

 .. code-block:: shell